-The McKinney-Vento program is designed to address the problems that homeless children and youth have faced in enrolling, attending, and succeeding in school.
-Under this program, State Educational Agencies (SEAs) must ensure that each homeless child and youth has equal access to the same free, appropriate public education, including a public preschool education, as other children and youth.
+The Education for Homeless Children and Youth (EHCY) program is authorized under the McKinney-Vento Act which seeks to address the challenges that homeless children and youths may face in enrolling, attending and succeeding in school.
+Under the act, state educational agencies (SEAs) must ensure that each homeless child and youth has equal access to the same free, appropriate public education, including a public preschool education, as other children and youths.

-Homeless students may not be separated from the mainstream school environment.
-States and districts are required to review and undertake steps to revise laws, regulations, practices, or policies that may act as a barrier to the enrollment, attendance, or success in school of homeless children and youth.
+Homeless children and youths must have access to the educational and related services that they need to meet the same challenging state academic standards to which all students are held.
+In addition, homeless students may not be separated from the mainstream school environment.
+SEAs and local educational agencies (LEAs) are required to review and undertake steps to revise laws, regulations, practices or policies that may be barriers to the identification, enrollment, attendance or success in school of homeless children and youths.

-The program is authorized under Title VII-B of the McKinney-Vento Homeless Assistance Act (42 USC 11431 et seq.), (McKinney-Vento Act).
-The program was originally authorized in 1987 and, most recently, reauthorized by the No Child Left Behind Act of 2001.
+The EHCY program is authorized under Title VII-B of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
+11431 et seq.).
+The act was first authorized in 1987 and re-authorized in December 2015 by the Every Student Succeeds Act (ESSA).

 Learn more about the standards that define the knowledge and skills Arkansas students should have in order to be ready for college and careers.Learn More